sapegin/washingcode-book/manuscript/100_Code_style.md

 expect(result).toBe(true)
 -->

-This is much less relevant in JavaScript where the strict equality (`===`, values and types must be equal) is the preferred style and on most projects a linter will complain if we try to use the loose equality (`==`, only values must be equal).
+This is much less relevant in JavaScript, where the strict equality (`===`, values and types must be equal) is the preferred style, and on most projects, a linter will complain if we try to use loose equality (`==`, only values must be equal).
 It’s really hard to miss two equal signs when typing `===`.
-So normal order of conditions is fine and easier to read:
+So the normal order of conditions is fine and easier to read:

 <!--
 const meaning = 42